 - High Risk – 34% in the first 5 years and up to 83% beyond 5

-BBDRisk Dx® – First Genomic Test for atypical or non-atypical hyperplasias
+BBDRisk Dx® – First and Only Genomic Test for Breast Hyperplasia Masses

 The BBDRisk Dx® test is the first biological risk stratification tool developed specifically for hyperplasia masses.
 The algorithm developed provides the most comprehensive risk assessment available.
-The test will provide unique cancer marker based information in terms of a ‘Cancer Risk Score’, whether a patient is ‘Low Risk’, ‘Intermediate Risk’ or ‘High Risk’ for developing breast cancer in the first five years and beyond.
 Based on the BBDRisk Dx® test results the patients and healthcare providers can now make an informed decision in managing the breast disease.